Gambling and online casinos in Bahrain

 3. Media and Advertising Act (2002) - prohibits the promotion of casinos and bets.

-Possible sanctions:In practice, punishments are applied exclusively to the organizers,
+Possible sanctions:In practice, punishments are applied exclusively to organizers, while ordinary users are practically not held accountable.

 Real situation